 - A strap can aid in flexibility and making a lot of postures more accessible.
 Even if you are flexible, it just makes everything feel juicier.

-- A set of blocks – so crucial!
-These babies are like flour when making dough.
-They help in almost any posture to feel grounded, balanced, lengthened, or relaxed.
+- A set of blocks – these are so crucial!
+Yoga blocks help in almost any posture to feel grounded, balanced, lengthened, or relaxed.
 Required purchase!

 - A yoga sandbag to help the body deepen and relax into postures.
-My favorite is to drape over the feet during legs up the wall pose – it takes all the pressure off the low back!
+My favorite is to drape it over the feet during legs up the wall pose – it takes all the pressure off the low back.